 - To send you information or offers on behalf of our event partners;

-- Where you have registered your account from the United Kingdom, the European Union, Australia, New Zealand or Canada, we will rely on your consent to contact you.
+- Where you have registered your account from the United Kingdom, the European Union, Australia, New Zealand or Canada, we will rely on your consent to contact you or your existing relationship with us based on our previous dealings (such as ticket transactions or registrations) for marketing purposes.
 Where you have registered your account from the United States, or in other scenarios (for example, measuring the effectiveness of our marketing), we will rely on our legitimate interests as a business, always ensuring that your rights are protected.

 - We may combine the personal data we collect from third parties (for example, if you have said we can, from Spotify) with personal data you give to us and the personal data we collect about you to improve the relevancy of the Tixel service and to make suggestions and recommendations to you about Tixel goods or services that may interest you.

 - For administrative and internal business purposes:

 - To ensure that content from our site is presented in the most effective manner for you and your device;